 Regulates Diabetes

 Uncontrolled diabetes leads to several complications such as vision loss, cardiovascular disease and kidney disease.
 The alpha-lipoic acid supplement has been largely famed as a potential aid for diabetes, by lowering blood sugar spikes.
-Studies reveal that alpha-lipoic acid may reduce insulin resistance and maintains fasting blood glucose and HbA1c levels under control.
+Studies reveal that alpha-lipoic acid may reduce insulin resistance and maintain fasting blood glucose and HbA1c levels under control.
 In addition, it’s proven to alleviate symptoms of nerve damage and lower the risk of diabetic retinopathy.
 However, always consult your healthcare provider before trying this supplement, as it may interact with your diabetes medications.

 Slows Down Ageing